renowncoder/social-network-vue/README.md

 ## Stack
-I created the design of the website with Figma before translating it into HTML and CSS.
+I created the whole design of the project.
+I started by creating the design in Figma and then translating that into code.
+I worked solo on Notifications and Chats.
+Rest of the stuff we did together with my front-end partner Vic.

 Frontend
 - Vue
 - HTML & CSS
+- Figma

 Backend
 - Go